michael105/totp/README.md

 compile with 'make'.

-This needs currently 64bit instructions, and is tested only with linux.
+Currently 64bit instructions are needed, tested at linux only.

 If the sntp time server client isn't used, either the system time needs to be set to UTC, or the according time difference has to be supplied. (e.g. totp -d +2h)

 <pre>